How AI Transaction Categorization Works in Accounting?

 Picture this:

-Your bookkeeping agency imports a client’s bank feed with 2,000 transactions this quarter.
+Picture this: a bookkeeping agency imports a client’s bank feed with 2,000 transactions for the quarter.

 The result: